misterjaykay/password-generator/pseudocode-password.md

 Conditions

+1. user clicks the "generate password" button.

-1. scipt asking how many charater do you want your password to be
+2. user gets prompt asking how long password it should be

-* if you are going to have your password least 8 characters long, it will proceed.
+* if you have your password least 8 characters long, it will proceed.

-* if you are going to have your password less then 8 characters long, it will abort.

-2. script will ask if the user want to add special characters to the password.
+    A. script will ask if the user want to add special characters to the password.

     * If yes, add the special characters to the password pool.

     * If not, do not add the special characters to the password pool.

-3. script will ask if the user want to add numeric values to the password.
+    B. script will ask if the user want to add numeric values to the password.

     * If yes, add the numeric values to the password pool.

     * If not, do not add the numeric values to the password pool.

-4. script will ask if the user want to add lowercase characters to the password.
+    C. script will ask if the user want to add lowercase characters to the password.

     * If yes, add the lowercase characters to the password pool.

     * If not, do not add the lowercase characters to the password pool.

-5. script will ask if the user want to add uppercase characters to the passwrd.
+    D. script will ask if the user want to add uppercase characters to the passwrd.

     * If yes, add the uppercase characters to the password pool.

     * If not, do not add the uppercase characters  to the password pool.

-6. script will generate password with what options user choose.
+    E. script will randomize the password pool.

-7. script will display the password on index.html page
+    F. script will display the password on index.html page

+* if you have your password less then 8 characters long, it will abort.

+    A. script will display error message.